-- 1) All diluted net income (loss) per share items are calculated based on 190.3 million weighted-average diluted shares outstanding for the year ended December 31, 2021, except for the December 31, 2022 diluted net income (loss) per share, which was calculated based on 170.7 million weighted-average diluted shares outstanding for the year ended December 31, 2022. - 2) All diluted net income (loss) per share items are calculated based on 164.7 million weighted-average diluted shares outstanding for the quarter ended September 30, 2022, except for the December 31, 2022 diluted net income (loss) per share, which was calculated based on 160.8 million weighted-average diluted shares outstanding for the quarter ended December 31, 2022. - 3) The impact from the decrease in adjusted diluted average common shares outstanding represents the difference between (i) diluted net income as of December 31, 2022 divided by the weighted-average shares outstanding for the year ended December 31, 2022; and (ii) diluted net income as of December 31, 2022 divided by the weighted-average shares outstanding for the year ended December 31, 2021.
+- 1) All diluted net income (loss) per share items are calculated based on 175.4 million weighted-average diluted shares outstanding for the quarter ended June 30, 2022, except for the September 30, 2022 diluted net income (loss) per share, which was calculated based on 164.7 million weighted-average diluted shares outstanding for the quarter ended September 30, 2022. - 2) The impact from the decrease in adjusted diluted average common shares outstanding represents the difference between (i) diluted net income as of September 30, 2022 divided by the weighted-average shares outstanding for the three months ended September 30, 2022; and (ii) diluted net income as of September 30, 2022 divided by the weighted-average shares outstanding for the three months ended June 30, 2022.

-GAAP Book Value Per Share
+GAAP Book Value Per Share (1)